 This centuries-old church is worthy of your attention, but what exactly will you see at Westminster Abbey?
 Most famously, you’ll find the coronation chair that’s been used since the 14th century.

 You’ll also see many of the tombs and effigies of over 3,000 people who have been buried in this famous church.
-From there, you can’t miss the Quire, the nave, and even the exterior which is worthy of its own place on our list.
-Keep reading to find out more!
+From there, you can’t miss the Quire, the nave, and even the exterior, which deserves its own place on this list.

 10. The Coronation Chair